aleleio/aleleio-api/README.md

 ### Improve the database

 The database of games is the foundation of alele.io.
 Do you have teambuilding games that are still missing?
 Would you like to make the description of existing games better?
-[Write me!](https://alele.io/contact)
+[We'll set you up with an account!](https://alele.io/contact)

 ### Improve the code